asaphho/chessboard/README.md

 ## Dependencies

-This project uses the following main dependencies:
+This project uses the following dependencies:
-- PySimpleGUI (Hobbyist License)
+- pillow
-- Pyinstaller as a development dependency
+- PyInstaller as a development dependency

 ## License